contactandyc/another-c-library/12_red_black_tree.md

   break;
 ```

-If the node being inserted is to the right of the parent, it needs rotated to the left to keep
-one child to either side after the rotation.
-If the left rotate isn't done first, the following will happen
+If the node being inserted is to the right of the parent, it needs to be rotated to the left to keep one child to either side after the rotation.
+If the left rotate isn't done first, the following will happen:

 ```bash
 $ $stla/bin/tree_operations FDGB